The Perfect Bali Itinerary for 10 Days- Travel Guide for your First Time in 2025

 I have now been to Bali over 30 times which has allowed me to produce our Bali Travel Guide and The Ultimate Bali Bucket List and now this carefully planned out Bali two week itinerary that I have personally used multiple times.

-Just the next suburb over you will find Canggu.
-You can easily grab a bluebird taxi to Canggu for next to nothing.
+Canggu is about 20km north of the airport and can take an hour or more in a car.
+There is always traffic entering Canggu.
+You can easily grab a Bluebird taxi to Canggu or organise with your hotel for an airport transfer.
 The town is surrounded by rice paddies which makes Canggu very beautiful, it is also known as the cool surfer town.
 You will find an array of organic and vegan restaurants and cheap gorgeous villas and hotels.
 Try Bali Dream Villas or Fella Villas via Air BnB for some luxe for less.
 Or the very cool Pineapple House for an amazing surf and yoga retreat!

 Batu Belong Beach | Bali Itinerary